Which place is cheaper, Cordoba or Cadiz?

 The summer brings many poeple to Cadiz as well as Cordoba.
 Most visitors come to Cadiz for the beaches and the family-friendly experiences during these months.

 Cadiz is much warmer than Cordoba in the summer.
-The temperature in Cadiz is usually 25°C (77°F) in July, and Cordoba stays around 10°C (50°F)in January.
+The daily temperature in Cadiz averages around 25°C (77°F) in July, and Cordoba fluctuates around 10°C (50°F)in January.

 The sun comes out a lot this time of the year in Cordoba.
 People are often attracted to the plentiful sunshine in Cadiz this time of the year.
 In the summer, Cadiz often gets more sunshine than Cordobain January.
 Cadiz gets 356 hours of sunny skies this time of year, while Cordoba receives 277 hours of full sun.